Home > Philosophy Why the Fear of Death Is Irrational

 But even philosophically, having an unnatural fear of death is not rational.
 This is because there are only 2 options when it comes to death and both of them are good.

-If this option is true, then at best you will have an NDE that ultimately results in oblivion – the end of everything.
+If this option is true, then at best you will not experience anything at death.
+This means death ultimately results in oblivion – the end of everything.
 And is this option so bad?
-Suppose at death there is no NDE but absolute oblivion.
+Suppose at death there is no afterlife but absolute oblivion.
 Then, you won’t be around to fear it.
 It would be the “blessed end of everything.”
 This option only means that there is nothing gained after death.
 It is irrational, I think, to be sorrowful about something we were not given, in this case life after death.
 I think of life after death as being “the icing on the cake”.
-We should probably live our lives if we were going to die tomorrow anyway.
+We should probably live our lives as if we were going to die tomorrow anyway.
 And if it is the blessed end of everything, then we won’t be around to think about it.
 It is just that there is nothing gained and nothing lost.

 If there is survival after death, then we can have our cake and eat it too.
 If there is survival, the question is whether life after death will be heavenly or hellish.
 I am convinced that the same principle found in life also applies to the afterlife.
 Life is what you make it.
 We can kill someone and end up in prison.
 Or we can do good things and live contently.
 I believe this principle applies to heaven and hell.
 So, if any fear is justifiable, it would be the fear of going to hell.
-But, if you are not a criminal why worry about it?
-It is not the just who fears the law.
+But, even then, the experience of hell is only a temporary condition.

 In conclusion, here is the cost/benefit analysis of death: